xdynasty/case-study/README.md

 # Case Study

 ## Description
-XYZ is an e-commerce web application that sells apparel.
+XYZ is an e-commerce web application for a clothing retailer.
 A user is able to browse products, sign up for an account, log in to his/her account, add items to a shopping bag, and checkout.

 ## Table of Contents